osuAkatsuki/bancho.py/README.md

 Generic
 ------

-!help: Show information of all documented commands `p` can use.
+!help: Show information of all documented commands the player can access.
-!roll: Roll an n-sided die where n is the number you write (100 if empty).
+!roll: Roll an n-sided die where n is the number you write (100 default).
 !bloodcat: Return a bloodcat link of the user's current map (situation dependant).
 !last: Show information about your most recent score.
-!mapsearch: Search map titles with user input as a wildcard.
 !with: Specify custom accuracy & mod combinations with `/np`.
 !map: Changes the ranked status of the most recently /np'ed map.
 !notes: Retrieve the logs of a specified player by name.
 !addnote: Add a note to a specified player by name.
-!silence: Silence `p` with a specified duration & reason.
+!silence: Silence a specified player with a specified duration & reason.
-!unsilence: Unsilence `p`.
+!unsilence: Unsilence a specified player.
-!ban: Ban a player's account, with a reason.
+!ban: Ban a specified player's account, with a reason.
-!unban: Unban a player's account, with a reason.
+!unban: Unban a specified player's account, with a reason.
 !alert: Send a notification to all players.
-!alertu: Send a notification to a specific player by name.
+!alertu: Send a notification to a specified player by name.
 !recalc: Performs a full PP recalc on a specified map, or all maps.
-!switchserv: Switch servers to a specified ip address.
+!switchserv: Switch your client's internal endpoints to a specified IP address.
 !debug: Toggle the console's debug setting.
-!setpriv: Set privileges for a player (by name).
+!setpriv: Set privileges for a specified player (by name).
+!menu_preview: Temporary command to illustrate cmyui's menu option idea.

 Multiplayer Management
 ------

+!mp help: Show information of all documented mp commands the player can access.
-!mp start: Start a multiplayer match.
+!mp start: Start the current multiplayer match, with any players ready.
-!mp abort: Abort an in-progress multiplayer match.
+!mp abort: Abort the current in-progress multiplayer match.
 !mp force: Force a player into the current match by name.
 !mp map: Set the current match's current map by id.
 !mp mods: Set the current match's mods, from string form.